NurdAlert/NimForCsgo/README.md

 # How do I get nim?

-go to : nim-lang.org | download the 64 bit version of nim. | MAKE SURE YOU HAVE A WORKING NIM INSTALL
+go to httpsL//nim-lang.org/ and download the 64 bit version of nim.
+MAKE SURE YOU HAVE A WORKING NIM INSTALL

 # What does this file do?